dcunited001/dcunited001.github.io/_posts/2016-02-01-composition-in-film-mise-en-vr.md

 be interacting with motion sensing equipment and perhaps experiencing the VR themselves.

-      - hold back the medium from widespread adoption
-      - or force artists to be creative in finding a way to transcend past this limitation
-        - which is ironically a limitation created by a lack of limitation
-      - so, for example, instead of creating an experience like a film, which is exactly the same every time
-        - artists may opt to create a cross between a film and a video game
-          - where the experience is event-driven and the characters respond to the viewer's state
-            - while being coded to provide as consistent of an experience as possible

-- VR x Theater?!
+### In Summary

-- what is the universal medium of expression for VR that will be the equivalent of film
+What is the universal medium of expression for VR that will be the equivalent of film?
+Again, what's the equivalent of streaming video in VR?
+Both of these are difficult to pin down.
-  - there seem to be a lot of interesting ways to express things in VR
-    - but they will have mostly novelty value and then seem like gimmicks
-  - it's hard for me to imagine a new medium of expression in VR that will last
-    - film has a clear universal format
-    - but VR complicates too much.  there are too many variables.
-  - it's easy to say that 3D movies would take off in VR

-- constraints on expression in VR
-  - limits on coordinated movement of objects when rendering in realtime
+3D video will certainly take off.
+360 video might just be more of a feature than a format, assuming your 3D video is rendered for variable perspective.
+There will undoubtedly be a variety of novel forms of expression through VR, but most will derive their value from novelty.

+VR is infinitely more valuable to games and simulations than video.
+For video, VR complicates way too much.
+It requires more investment and more process in a film production.
+There's already enough of that.
+IMO, plot, background and characters are the most important aspects of a story.
+Far more crucial than the video, sound or graphical medium, although they certainly important.